FURA4323/Solana-Wallet-Balance-Checker/README.md

 Uses Solana RPC API for real-time balance fetching.
 Outputs balance in SOL (converted from lamports).
 Handles errors and missing files gracefully.
+To run this script, you'll need to install the following Python libraries:
+- `solana` – A Python library for interacting with the Solana blockchain.
+- `solders` – A library for working with Solana public keys.
+You can install these dependencies by running: pip install solana solders

 Usage:

 Place wallet addresses (one per line) in a text file (e.g., wallets.txt).